Riya Bhatia

 Riya Bhatia (रिया भाटिया; born 24 September 1997) is an Indian professional tennis player.

-Formerly ranked No. 2 in India, Bhatia has career-high WTA rankings of 338 in singles, achieved on 2 March 2020, and 198 in doubles, reached on 07 October 2025.
+Formerly ranked No. 2 in India, Bhatia has career-high WTA rankings of 338 in singles, achieved on 2 March 2020, and 177 in doubles, reached on 15 December 2025.
 She has won three singles and four doubles titles on the ITF Women's Circuit.

 She has represented her country at the 2017 Indoor Asian Games, Turkmenistan and the 2018 Asian Games in Palembang.
 Bhatia was a part of Indian National Women's team in the Billie Jean King Cup for five years between 2017 and 2022.

-Bhatia is the only woman player who has won two national titles: the hardcourt and grass-court national championships both in the year of 2016.
+Bhatia is the only female player who has won two national titles: the hardcourt and grass-court national championships both in the year of 2016.

 She made her WTA Tour main-draw debut as a lucky loser at the 2021 Bad Homburg Open, losing to Laura Siegemund in the first round.